Tamilvendhan23/about/README.md

 # 🌟 Tamilvendhan's GitHub Portfolio

 Welcome to my GitHub Portfolio!
-Here, you'll find a collection of my projects, coding challenges, and creative experiments in web development, cloud technology, and UI/UX design.
+Here, you'll find a collection of my projects, coding challenges, and creative experiments in web development, cloud technology.

 ## 🔹 About Me
 - **3rd-year B.Tech IT Student** | **Web Developer** | **AWS Enthusiast**
-- Skilled in HTML, CSS, JavaScript, React, AWS, and UI/UX Design.
+- Skilled in HTML, CSS, JavaScript, React, AWS.
 - Passionate about building solutions that combine functionality with design.

 ## 🔹 Featured Projects